neilor-21/CamBro/README.md

 - Contains everything from project vision → setup → features → roadmap → team.

 Let me know if you want to auto-generate a `package.json`, `.env.example`, or preview GIF README badge next!

+---

+###🤖AI Tools Used:
+- Copilot: for debugging and code correction
+- Google AI Studio: for debugging and code correction
+- Coolors: for colour pallete generation
+- ChatGPT: for planning and roadmap